splunk/azure-functions-splunk/storage-hec/README.md

 Use the "Deploy to Azure" button above to deploy the Azure Functions from this repo to your Azure account.
 During setup, you will be prompted for the following information:

 * Blob Path - this is the blob container containing the NSG Flow logs
-* Blob Connection STring - this is the connection string for the Azure Storage Account
+* Blob Connection String - this is the connection string for the Azure Storage Account
 * NSG Sourcetype
 * Splunk [HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector) Endpoint
 * Splunk [HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector) Token